-There are two cases in which a student can fail completely:

-- 1. If a student's dissertation is found to be unacceptable on the third attempt of the oral defense; - 2.
-If the maximum duration of the program has been achieved without the dissertation of an acceptable quality completed.
+There are two situations in which a student may fail to complete the program.
+The first is if a student's dissertation is found to be unacceptable on the third attempt of the oral defense.
+The second is if the maximum duration of the program has been reached without the student producing a dissertation of acceptable quality.